In the world of cannabis consumption, what’s good for the goose isn’t always what’s good for the gander.

 - Food – fatty foods can increase the bioavailability of THC in edibles.

-Why Businesses Should Take Consumer Safety Seriously
+Why Businesses Should Take the Consumer Experience Seriously

 Between 2012 and 2016, Colorado hospitals reportedly saw an increase in emergency room visits and attributed 11 percent to increased marijuana edible consumption.
 Although uncomfortable and frightening, unlike other overdoses, typically, a regimen of IV fluids for hydration and anti-anxiety medication is all the ER must do to help the patient calm down.